-It is understandable that companies don’t shout about cyberattacks from the rooftops.
+It is understandable that companies don't shout about cyberattacks from the rooftops.
 But the question does arise: why are internet criminals still so successful, and how can companies improve security as regards their customer data?
-An important factor to note is that it is not only the number of cyberattacks that is rising worldwide, but also that attackers are constantly employing new and more sophisticated methods.
+An important factor to note is that it is not only the number of cyberattacks that are rising worldwide but also that attackers are constantly employing new and more sophisticated methods.
 IT decision-makers in companies thus face an enormous challenge when it comes to guaranteeing the security of the data they have been entrusted with.

-One very secure way of protecting customer data against unauthorised access during login is two-factor authentication, or 2FA for short.
+One very secure way of protecting customer data against unauthorised access during login is two-factor authentication or 2FA for short.
 In this process, the familiar elements – user name and password – are supplemented by at least one additional factor.
 The password is the first factor.
-But entering the correct password alone is not enough to grant the customer access to the secure area.
+But entering the correct password alone is insufficient to grant the customer access to the secure area.
 There is a second factor that acts as an additional security barrier.
 This second factor can be something like a smartphone authenticator app.
 As the constant companion of most users today, smartphones are an excellent choice here.

-What’s more, modern smartphones feature sensors that enable biometric authentication – meaning that secure and definitive identification is provided by analysing the user’s fingerprint (touch ID) or face (face ID) or the pattern of their iris.
+What’s more, modern smartphones feature sensors that enable biometric authentication – meaning that secure and definitive identification is provided by analysing the user’s fingerprint (Touch ID) or face (face ID) or the pattern of their iris.
 Biometric data of this kind is considered highly forgery-proof.
-And even if passwords or user names should fall into the wrong hands, companies and consumers that use 2FA are at a clear advantage, because without the second factor, criminals won’t make it any further through the login procedure.
+And even if passwords or user names should fall into the wrong hands, companies and consumers that use 2FA are at a clear advantage because without the second factor, criminals won’t make it any further through the login procedure.

-Perceived value of 2FA in companies
+The perceived value of 2FA in companies

 Nevertheless, the Nevis Security Barometer study findings suggest that the advantages of 2FA are not sufficiently known.
-When asked about the value of this method of authentication, only 42% of IT decision makers noted the minimisation of risk to their companies, and even fewer (only 38%) cited improved security for customers.
+When asked about the value of this method of authentication, only 42% of IT decision-makers noted the minimisation of risk to their companies, and even fewer (only 38%) cited improved security for customers.
 A quarter of respondents could not specifically answer why 2FA is used.
 Moreover, fewer than a quarter indicated that their organisations offer 2FA for all customer accounts.